Coderwelsch/react-awesome-typography/README.md

 ![React Awesome Typography](doc/readme/teaser-image/teaser-image.jpg)

-Typography matters – even in the web!
-This typescript react component will align words visually and replaces typical misspellings every typographer hates!
+#### Typography matters – even in the web!
+This typescript react component will align words visually and replaces typical misspellings every typographer hates.
 This is a react component for all who needs more control over copy texts in their apps.

 <br/>
 <hr/>